A Comparison of Performance Measures for Online Algorithms: Relative Worst Order Analysis

 Let $I_{\ALG}$ denote a worst ordering of the sequence $I$ for the algorithm \ALG.

-Similarly to bijective analysis, relative worst order analysis correctly distinguishes between \DC{} and \LDC{}, indicating that the latter is the better algorithm.
-This follows from the following general theorem about lazy algorithms, and the fact that there are some sequences where one of \DC's servers repeatedly moves from $C$ towards $B$, but moves back to $C$ before ever reaching $B$, while \LDC's server stays on $C$.
-If $d$ is just marginally larger than some integer, even on \LDC's worst ordering of this sequence, it does better than \DC{}.

-\begin{theorem} The lazy version of any algorithm for the baby server problem is at least as good as the original algorithm according to Relative Worst Order Analysis. \end{theorem} \begin{proof} By Proposition~\ref{laziness}, for any request sequence $I$, $\LALG(I_{\LALG})\leq \ALG(I_{\LALG}) \leq \ALG(I_{\ALG})$. \end{proof}
+\begin{theorem} The lazy version of any algorithm for the baby server problem is at least as good as the original algorithm according to Relative Worst Order Analysis. \end{theorem} \begin{proof} By the laziness observation, for any request sequence $I$, $\LALG(I_{\LALG})\leq \ALG(I_{\LALG}) \leq \ALG(I_{\ALG})$. \end{proof}